 Scope: Establish Occupational Health and Safety (OH&S) Project delivery objectives and performance measures.
 Manage Project OH&S activities.
 Monitor relevant OH&S performance metrics.
 Ensure the Project complies with relevant WorkSafeBC regulations and government requirements.
 Monthly Highlights: Continued to receive health and safety updates and incident reports from BCIB and the contractor.
-28 incidents were documented in the health and safety log for the month.
-One (1) incident resulted in a Lost Time Injury.
-Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.63 which is less than the WorkSafeBC 2022 rate of 1.7 for heavy construction (Bridge, Overpass, or Viaduct Construction or Repair).
+22 incidents were documented in the health and safety log for the month.
+None of the incidents resulted in a Lost Time Injury.
+Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.55 which is less than the WorkSafeBC 2022 rate of 1.7 for heavy construction (Bridge, Overpass, or Viaduct Construction or Repair).
 Injury rate data reflects Large Employer 100+ Person Years employer size.
-Three Month Update Safe Work plans and Safe Job procedures as required.
+Three Month Update safe work plans and safe job procedures as required.
 Lookahead: Continue to deliver training on the Job Hazard Assessment and Risk Mitigation Plan.
 Conduct OH&S audits as and when required.